MicrosoftDocs/dynamics-365-unified-operations-public/retail/optimal-combination-overlapping-discounts.md

 ![Overlapping discount combo 04](./media/overlapping-discount-combo-04.jpg)

-> [!NOTE]
-> When prices vary, and two or more discount compete, the only way to guarantee the best combination of discounts is to evaluate both discounts and compare them.
+**Note:** When prices vary, and two or more discount compete, the only way to guarantee the best combination of discounts is to evaluate both discounts and compare them.

 ## Total possible combinations
 This section continues the example from the previous section.
 We will add more products and another discount, and see how many combinations must be calculated and compared.
 The following table shows the number of possible discount combinations as the product quantity increases.
 The table shows what happens both when there are two overlapping discounts, as in the previous example, and when there are three overlapping discounts.
 The number of possible discount combinations that must be evaluated soon exceeds what even a fast computer can calculate and compare quickly enough to be acceptable for retail transactions.

 ![Overlapping discount combo 05](./media/overlapping-discount-combo-05.jpg)

 When even larger quantities or more overlapping discounts are applied, the total number of possible discount combinations quickly goes into the millions, and the time that is required in order to evaluate and select the best possible combination quickly becomes noticeable.
 Some optimizations have been done in the retail price engine to reduce the total number of combinations that must be evaluated.
 However, because the number overlapping discounts and the quantities in a transaction aren’t limited, a large number of combinations will always have to be evaluated whenever there are overlapping discounts.
 This issue is the issue that the marginal value ranking method addresses.